kakkarav/ShibaCoupling/README.md

 # ShibaCoupling

-The python package for generating effective couplings between spin 1/2 magnetic impurity inside a superconductor in the presence of a transverse magnetic field.
+The python package for generating effective couplings between spin 1/2 magnetic impurities inside a superconductor in the presence of a transverse magnetic field.

 The package is only designed to generate parameters for model building and to be used in conjunction with other numerical simulation technique such as DMRG, QMC, etc.